keras-team/keras-io/examples/nlp/md/parameter_efficient_finetuning_of_gpt2_with_lora.md

 with a fully fine-tuned GPT-2 in terms of the quality of the generated text, training time and GPU memory usage.

-Note: This example runs on the TensorFlow backend, purely because TensorFlow
+Note: This example runs on the TensorFlow backend purely for the `tf.config.experimental.get_memory_info` API to easily plot memory usage.
+Outside of the memory usage callback, this example will run on `jax` and `torch` backends.

 ---
 ## Setup